Wallace (footballer, born May 1994)

-Wallace Oliveira dos Santos, or simply Wallace (born 1 May 1994), is a Brazilian professional footballer who plays as a right back for Sampaio Corrêa-RJ.
+Wallace Oliveira dos Santos, or simply Wallace (born 1 May 1994), is a Brazilian professional footballer who played as a right back.

 Club career

 Fluminense

 Wallace started his career with Brazilian club Fluminense, an attacking right-back, Wallace made his senior debut at the age of 17.
 He has since gone on to appear many times for the first team, helping them to the Brazilian league championship, the Rio State League and the Guanabara Cup.

 Chelsea

 On 4 December 2012, Chelsea confirmed they had signed Wallace.
 As part of the deal, the 19-year-old central defender who can also play right, left and midfield would remain with Fluminense until the end of the season.
 He made his first appearance in a Chelsea jersey on 17 July 2013 in a pre-season friendly match versus Singha All Stars in which he earned a penalty for his side which Romelu Lukaku converted.